Old Guard Poems

 to seaman, brothers of another nation.

-Neither can speak the
+Neither can speak the other's tongue.

 Their dreams and customs differ as well.